The following Faculty-specific procedures are intended to supplement, not duplicate or replace, the University-level policies or procedures.

 All tutorial centre, weekend, and residence tutorials (excluding SCS) are paid from Mathematics Undergraduate Office (MUO) budget.

 These rates are reviewed and revised periodically (not annually) to ensure they remain significantly not different from the rates published by Finance.
 All revisions to rates of remuneration in the Faculty of Math must receive prior approval of the Faculty Executive Officer.
+The rates currently applicable are as follows:

 - Markers and Tutorial Centre Tutors (Undergrad Tutors): $19.11 per hour for Spring 2017.
 From Fall 2017 $19.40 per hour for 36 hours per term = $698.40 per term.